-Ann Shannon & Associates, LLC This Professional Learning Module describes how to follow up on the enactment of the lesson Increasing and Decreasing Quantities by a Percent, and how to facilitate the professional learning opportunities that are afforded by Formative Assessment Lessons.
-Shell Center's Lesson Guide: http://map.mathshell.org/materials/lessons.php?taskid=210&subpage=concept Resource: Facilitator Notes The mathematics of Increasing and Decreasing Quantities by a Percent Participants reflect on the lesson to determine its mathematics.
+Ann Shannon & Associates, LLC This Professional Learning Module describes how to follow up on the enactment of the lesson Applying Angle Theorems, and how to facilitate the professional learning opportunities that are afforded by Formative Assessment Lessons.
+Shell Center's Lesson Guide: http://map.mathshell.org/materials/lessons.php?taskid=214&subpage=concept Resource: Facilitator Notes The mathematics of Applying Angle Theorems Participants reflect on the lesson to determine its mathematics.
 They consider its alignment to the CCSS and reflect upon how the lesson presents students with an opportunity to learn.
-Lesson Guide: page T-1; Handout: The Mathematics of Increasing and Decreasing Quantities by a Percent Analyze student responses to the pre-lesson assessment Participants analyze a small set of student responses to the pre-lesson assessment to identify and name the 3 to 5 most important common issues evident in the student work.
+Lesson Guide: page T-1; Handout: The Mathematics of Applying Angle Theorems Analyze student responses to the pre-lesson assessment Participants analyze a small set of student responses to the pre-lesson assessment to identify and name the 3 to 5 most important common issues evident in the student work.
 Participants record these data in a copy of the Growth Analysis Spreadsheet.
-Lesson Guide: pages T-3, & T-8; Student work: Percent Changes; Spreadsheet: Growth Analysis Spreadsheet; Handout: How to use the Student Analysis Growth Spreadsheet Write feedback questions and comments that will move the learner forward Using the Criteria for Feedback handout, participants practice developing 3 to 5 feedback questions that are designed to encourage students to think more deeply about the common issues and move their learning forward.
-This written feedback is shared with students at the beginning of the lesson to help them re-engage with the problem.
-Handout: Criteria for Feedback Ma The She It de Wh Analyze student responses to the post-lesson assessment Participants analyze a small set of student responses to the post-lesson assessment and add these data to their copy of the Growth Analysis Spreadsheet in order to illustrate student growth across the pre- and post-lesson assessments.
-Student work: Percent Changes Modifying subsequent instruction Assessment is not formative until it is used to modify subsequent instruction.
-The formative assessment lessons are designed to reveal evidence about student learning.
-Here participants use all of the evidence -the evidence revealed during the lesson and that collected from the assessments-to modify subsequent instruction so that it better promotes student learning and is compatible with the CCSS.
+Lesson Guide: pages T-3, T-6 & T-7; Student work: Four Pentagons; Spreadsheet: Growth Analysis Spreadsheet; Handout: How to use the Student Analysis Growth Spreadsheet Write feedback questions and comments that will move the learner forward Using the Criteria for Feedback handout, participants practice developing 3 to 5 feedback questions that are designed to encourage students to think more deeply about the common issues and move their learning forward.
+This written feedback is shared with students at the end of the lesson, just before they begin the post-lesson assessment.
+Handout: Criteria for Feedback Analyze student responses to the post-lesson assessment Participants analyze a small set of student responses to the post-lesson assessment and add these data to their copy of the Growth Analysis Spreadsheet in order to illustrate student growth across the pre- and post-lesson assessments.
+Student work: Four Pentagons 2.
+F Modifying subsequent instruction Assessment is not formative until it is used to modify subsequent instruction.
+The Formative Assessment Lessons are designed to reveal evidence about student learning.
+Here participants use all of the evidence - the evidence revealed during the lesson and that collected from the assessments-to modify instruction so that it better promotes student learning and is compatible with the CCSS.
 When to enact this lesson in your classroom Deciding when to enact a Formative Assessment Lesson can be a challenge.
 Many lessons fit well about twothirds of the way through a compatible unit of instruction, but would also work well as part of a review.
 The Course Outline provides a suggestion for when to enact this lesson.
-Resource: A Course Outline for Grade 7 Link the structure of the lessons to the theory of formative assessment The Big Idea and the Five Strategies studied earlier convey the interpretation of formative assessment that underpins the Shell Center's lessons.
+Resource: A Course Outline for Geometry Link the structure of the lessons to the theory of formative assessment The Big Idea and the Five Strategies studied earlier convey the interpretation of formative assessment that underpins the Shell Center's lessons.
 Participants consider how the structure of the lessons maps on to the theory.
 Handout: Big Idea of Formative Assessment; Handout: Five Strategies of Formative Assessment